mattermost/mattermost-developer-documentation/site/content/contribute/desktop/code-signing.md

 This file has been shared in LastPass.
 Talk to Joram Wilander, Corey Hulen, or Jonathan Fritz to get access to it.

 #### Regenerating the .pfx File
-Signing certicates occasionally expire.
+Signing certificates occasionally expire.
 When renewed, the registrar will provide you with  a `.spc` (Software Publishing Certificate) and a `.pem` (Public Key) file.
 These must be combined with a corresponding `.key` (Private Key) file to create the `.pfx` (Personal Information Exchange) file that is used to sign builds.

 First, verify that the `.pem` and `.key` files match:
 ```bash